Workflow action buttons are the way a reviewer can tell an app what they would like to do to the record they are reviewing.

 Generally, action buttons are used to move the record along in the workflow.
 For example, at the Manager Review stage there might be ‘Approve’, ‘Reject’ and ‘Return to Submitter’ action buttons, and hitting ‘Approve’ might move the record to the VP Review stage.

-Workflow action buttons are associated with a specific workflow stage.
-You must define your Workflow Stage before you can add any workflow action buttons to it.
-For details on creating and managing Workflow Stages, read the following article > Workflow: 1 – Stages
+Workflow action buttons are associated with a specific workflow stage, so you must define the Workflow Stage before you can add any workflow action buttons to it.
+For details on creating and managing Workflow Stages, please see the following article > Workflow: 1 – Stages

 |Edit App > Click on the desired form’s tile (1) > Click on the Workflow option (2)|

 A workflow stage can have as many action buttons as required.
-Typical actions might be: Approve, Reject or Request Finance Review.
+Typical actions might be things like: Approve, Reject or Request Finance Review.

-To create an action button, select the desired stage from the list on the left side of the screen (4), and then click on ‘+ New Button’ at the top of the Action Buttons section in the lower half of the screen.
+To create an action button, select the desired stage from the list on the left side of the screen, and then click on ‘+ New Button’ at the top of the Action Buttons section in the lower half of the screen.

 |Create Button Dialog|